Otto Harbach: Early life and education

-Beginning in 1901, he attended Columbia University in New York with the goal of becoming an English professor.
-In the early 1900s, complaining of eye difficulties making prolonged reading uncomfortable, he became a newspaper reporter.
+In the early 1900s, complaining of eye difficulties that made prolonged reading uncomfortable, he became a newspaper reporter.
 He also worked at various advertising agencies, at an insurance firm, as a copywriter in advertising, and later as a journalist.
-He would have to pull out of Columbia when he could not financially support himself.
+He had to withdraw from Columbia when he could not financially support himself.

 Early career (1902–1911)

 In 1902, he spotted an advertisement for a new Joe Weber and Lew Fields musical with a picture of star Fay Templeton.
-He had not been interested in theatre but more in literary classics, but after seeing the show, realized he liked the lighthearted genre.
+He had not been interested in theatre but more in literary classics.
+After seeing the show, he realized he liked the lighthearted genre.

 That same year, he met composer Karl Hoschna.
 They wrote a comic opera together, The Daughter of the Desert, but no producer was interested in producing the work.

-Harbach and Hoschna continued to collaborate, writing songs to be interpolated into other Broadway shows.
-They received their first chance to have a complete show produced on Broadway when Isidore Witmark asked Hoschna, his employee, to serve as composer for a musical version of Mary Pacheco's play Incog.
+Harbach and Hoschna continued to collaborate, writing songs to be added into other Broadway shows.
+They received their first chance to have a complete show produced on Broadway when Isidore Witmark asked Hoschna, his employee, to serve as composer for a musical version of Mary McIntire Pacheco's play Incog.
 Hoschna asked Harbach to write the lyrics.
 With Witmark and Charles Dickson writing the libretto, the resulting show was Three Twins, which opened in 1908 and ran for 288 performances (Harbach was paid a hundred dollars for his work).
 The show starred Clifton Crawford.
 One of Hoschna and Harbach's songs for Three Twins, "Cuddle Up A Little Closer, Lovey Mine," became a popular hit.

 Their next collaboration was Madame Sherry in 1910, an adaptation of a 1902 German operetta, which featured Jack Gardner in the lead role.
-Their score included the standard "Every Little Movement (Has a Meaning All Its Own)."
+Their score included the standard "Every Little Movement (Has a Meaning All Its Own)".
 Harbach and Hoschna's score was augmented with interpolations, including the popular hit "Put Your Arms Around Me, Honey" by Albert von Tilzer and Junie McCree.
 They would collaborate for four more shows until Hoschna died in 1911, aged 35.